-Outlook through Thursday December 25: a large northwest swell arriving early Sunday will produce warning level surf Sunday and Monday along north and west facing shores.
-The surf will gradually diminish Tuesday through Thursday as fresh to strong north to northeast winds likely develop.
-In addition, a small boost in surf along south facing shores is possible over the next few days.
+Outlook through Friday January 30: the large west-northwest swell will shift out of the northwest and gradually decline over the next couple of days, with all shores likely below advisory levels by Monday.
+A northwest swell will push surf along north and west shores around advisory levels for Tuesday night through Thursday, followed by a potentially larger northwest swell late Friday into next weekend.
 Surf heights are forecast heights of the face or front of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, in the zone of maximum refraction.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Surf along north facing shores will be 10 to 12 feet through the evening, dropping to 6 to 10 feet tonight, and lowering to 4 to 7 feet Saturday.
-Surf along west facing shores will be 6 to 8 feet through the evening, dropping to 4 to 6 feet tonight, and lowering to 2 to 4 feet Saturday.
-Surf along east facing shores will be 3 to 5 feet through tonight, lowering to 2 to 4 feet Saturday.
-Surf along south facing shores will be 1 to 3 feet tonight, rising to 2 to 4 feet Saturday.
+Surf along north facing shores will be 20 to 25 feet tonight, lowering to 15 to 20 feet.
+Surf along west facing shores will be 12 to 18 feet tonight, lowering to 10 to 15 feet Sunday.
+Surf along east facing shores will be 1 to 3 feet through Sunday.
+Surf along south facing shores will be 2 to 4 feet with locally higher sets along west facing exposures through Sunday.

 About Collaborative Surf